 A total of seven Catalyse associates are amongst a host of colleagues contributing to Cognitive Analytic Supervision: a relational approach edited by founder member, Deborah Pickvance, and published in September 2016.

-Our first ACAT accredited supervisor training was commissioned by Mersey Care NHS Foundation Trust, and delivered in December 2016 to 19 CAT therapists embarking on supervison training.
+Our first ACAT accredited supervisor training was commissioned by Mersey Care NHS Foundation Trust, and delivered in December 2016 to nineteen CAT therapists embarking on supervison training.
 This was with a view to supporting the development of CAT as a second model in local Clinical Psychology training courses.
 You can read Uma Patel’s blog about attending the 2016 training here.

-A further two day ACAT-accredited supervision training ran on 30th November & 1st December 2017 in Manchester.
-This included a follow up reflective group to help the 16 participants build on this learning and their internalisation of relational supervision skills.
-Details are available here.
+Catalyse has run a two day ACAT-accredited supervision training, twice to date, in late 2017 and late 2019.
+These included a follow up reflective group to help participants build on this learning and their internalisation of relational supervision skills.

-To contact a supervisor, or make further enquiries about supervision or supervision training, contact us.
+To make further enquiries about supervision or supervision training, please contact us.